TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-front/documentation/docker.md

 The project has a Dockerhub account, which has images for both frontend and backend.
 These images were created using seperate Dockerfiles for both frontend and [backend](https://github.com/TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-back/blob/login/Dockerfile) that can be found in the root folders.

-Most of the command will require sudo.
+Most of the command will require sudo, and you need to have docker and docker-compose installed.
+Instructions for [installation](https://docker-hy.github.io/part0/).

 ### Transfering the images to Docker Hub